 Watering and Mowing

 Normal mowing as high as the mower will go is the best for your lawn in the fall.
-Do not be tempted to lower the mowing height for any reason – this only damages your lawn when it is less likely to recover.
+Do not be tempted to lower the mowing height for any reason – this only damages your lawn when it is less likely to recover from stress.

 Continue to water as often as law permits.
 The determining factor for watering is not the weather but the soil – our sandy soils in Pinellas can only hold enough moisture to sustain your lawn for 72 hours max!
 Therefore, be sure to give your lawn a drink of water at least every 72 hours.